redthor/growatt-you-like/growatt-to-iot/README.md

 ## TODO
 * An fatal error in the chain should not stop the rest of the chain
-* An EOF in the listen should not stop the program - instead restart (could be supervisord/docker-compose or the app)
+* An EOF in the listen should not stop the program - instead restart (could be supervisord/docker-compose or the app?)
+* Heartbeat monitoring
 * Try and capture program closure and let each handler close their connections nicely
 * Let user configure via ENV vars and a config file